Column filtering

 Inline mode works well for data-heavy tables where filtering is a primary interaction.

-Filter conditions by data type
+Filter operators by data type

 String columns